EasyCorp/EasyAdminBundle/README.md

 Your First Backend
 ------------------

-Creating your first backend will take you around 30 seconds because you just have to create a simple configuration file.
+Creating your first backend will take you less than 30 seconds.
+Let's suppose that your Symfony application defines three Doctrine ORM entities called `Customer`, `Order` and `Product`.

-Let's suppose that you already have defined in your Symfony application three Doctrine ORM entities called `Customer`, `Order` and `Product`.
-Open your main application configuration file (usually `app/config/config.yml`) and add the following configuration:
+Creating the backend for those entities just require you to add the following configuration in the `app/config/config.yml` file:

 ```yaml
 # app/config/config.yml